0mar/mercurial/README.md

   dead lock can occur, in which a group of pedestrians is unable to because of a pressure caused by the group itself.
 #### Slowness of QP solver for larger grids ####

 The default cell size for the grid computer is 20 times 20, quite coarse.
-However, larger grids have a tremendous impact on the simulation speed.
-This may be alleviated by applying a different PDE-solver, like the projected Gauss-Seidel method.
+However, larger grids have their impact on the simulation speed.

 ### Contribution guidelines ###